ang-jason/Loan-Calculator/Readme.md

 [![PayPal donate button](https://img.shields.io/badge/Support-LoanCalculator-blue)](https://github.com/ang-jason/Loan-Calculator)
 # Loan Calculator
-Loan Calculator is a app-lite Python library providing analytics and amortization table for your mortgage computation (local context)
+Loan Calculator is a app-lite Python library providing analytics and amortisation table for your mortgage computation (local context)

 ### This is an open-ended category.